torrocus/blog/_posts/2021-08-15-different-ways-to-processing-large-csv-file-in-ruby.md

 ```

 The memory consumption is similar, but the speed is much faster.
-This is probably because the CSV class provides data validation.
+It's probably because the CSV class provides data validation.
 We believe the data is correct.
-We know that the columns are separated by a comma
+We know that the columns are separated by a comma,
 and therefore we are doing a split.

 ## Better understand own data

 The important thing is that we want to store the last seen date in the database.
-In the first version of implementation,
+In the first version of the implementation,
 the input file contains the columns `user_id` and `last_visit_at`.
 This means that we have objects of the `DateTime` class as input.
 However, we actually need `Date` objects.